By Madeline Bocaro ©

 December 6, 1980

 “We are showing how all of us are exposed and under pressure in our contemporary world.
 This isn’t just about the Beatles.
 What is happening to this girl on the screen is happening in Biafra, Vietnam, everywhere.”

 “This film does for the age of television what Franz Kafka’s The Trialdid for the age of totalitarianism.“

 The world premiere of Rape was on Austrian Television on March 31, 1969.
 That year it was also shown at the Montreux Television Festival and the Mannheim Film Festival.

 Sadly, the life of actress Eva Rhodes came to a very tragic end.
 After forming an institution for animals in her native Hungary, Eva had a hard time finding film work.
 She was brutally murdered in 2008.

 (See links below to all news stories about Eva below the photos at the bottom of this story – beneath the photos).

 Rape was remade by Fiona Rukschcio for Secession 2012 (Vienna).
 Rukschcio re-filmed Yoko’s work, recreating the same shots at the original locations but without the woman.
 Read more here:

-On the day after the Austrian TV broadcast, John and Yoko held a press conference in Vienna.
-The couple concealed themselves inside bags (another of Yoko’s pieces Bagism) the story of which is referenced in their song “The Ballad of John and Yoko”.
+On the same afternoon (before the Austrian TV broadcast of Rape), John and Yoko held a press conference in Vienna.
+The couple concealed themselves inside bags (another of Yoko’s pieces – Bagism) the story of which is referenced in their song “The Ballad of John and Yoko”.
 Inside the bag, John ironically hummed the popular Viennese waltz ‘The Blue Danube’.
 Yoko sang a Japanese folk song.
 Yoko got the idea for Bag Piece from the popular children’s story, The Little Prince.
 The moral of the story is that “One sees rightly only with the heart.
 The essential is invisible to the eyes.”